Healthy Homes Assessment Kingsley-Chatham

 Insulation Kingsley-Chatham

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to be in compliance with the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation standard.

 Kingsley-Chatham Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage standard.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection